bengold/tumblr-themes.tmbundle/README.markdown

-Tumblr Themes TextMate Bundle 1.1
+Tumblr Themes TextMate Bundle 1.2
 ---------------------------------

 ### What is this? ###

 This is is a tmbundle for the Mac text editor [TextMate](http://macromates.com/).
-It contains snippets for every Block an Variable from the the Tumblr custom themes docs as of March 2010.
+It contains snippets for every Block an Variable from the the Tumblr custom themes docs as of April 2010.
 There are a lot of snippets in this bundle, about a megabyte's worth (which is pretty fucking big for a TextMate bundle).
 They have been organized in a manner that is similar to the [theme docs](http://www.tumblr.com/docs/en/custom_themes), but some adjustments have been made to make the snippets easy accessible in the contextual menu.

-### Release Notes - Updated: 03/18/10 ###
+### Release Notes - Updated: 04/20/10 ###

+__[1.2]__

+* Added snippets for new Plaintext, Javascript, and Javascript Plaintext variables.
+These variables have not been added to the theme docs yet.
+[The Tumblr Staff Blog has more information](http://staff.tumblr.com/post/536133267/theme-variable-transformations).

 __[1.1]__